nleiva/tlvdecode/README.md

 From [Package json](https://golang.org/pkg/encoding/json/) we learn _array and slice values encode as JSON arrays_, however _[]byte encodes as a **base64-encoded** string_.
 Therefore you might end up with a base64-encoded string in your JSON outputs.
 That was our case when reading IS-IS PDU's, therefore we used this code to translate it to a human readable format.

-Disclaimer: At this point in time, it does not cover all the exiting TLV's, just those we found in out networ k.
+Disclaimer: At this point in time, it does not cover all the exiting TLV's, just those we found in our network.
 We will keep adding more on-demand.

 ## Use